Skip to main content

 Overview

-Lightning Review provides an API so that users can develop their own functions (extensions).
+Lightning Review provides an API to allow users to develop their own functions (extensions).

-In the script editor, you can write and run scripts to operate Lightning Review using this API.
+The Script Editor allows you to write and execute scripts to manipulate Lightning Review using this API.

-• Useful for automating operations that cannot be performed from the Lightning Review screen or for automating processes.
+• This is useful for automating operations or processes that cannot be performed from the Lightning Review screen.

-Example: Bulk editing of review file templates, filtering of issues under special conditions, etc.
+Example: Batch editing of review file templates, filtering of comments based on special conditions, etc.

-• Scripts created can be easily shared with team members.
+• Created scripts can be easily shared with team members.

 Installation